twobombs/stable-diffusion-docker/README.md

 # stable-diffusion-docker
-# aims for integration of app and fetching of definitions
+#
-# alpha version
+# integrated app and pre-fetched definitions

 docker run --gpus all -p 6080:6080 --device=/dev/dri:/dev/dri -d twobombs/stable-diffusion-docker
 go with your favorite browser to localhost:6080 and login with 00000000